+How are students grouped?
 Students are taught in mixed ability classes.

-Assessment without Levels (EDSM) given on specific tasks completed for classwork and homework within students' sketchbooks.
+Assessment (Grades A-E) given on specific tasks completed for classwork and homework within students' sketchbooks.

 Homework is set twice every half term and is predominantly based on analysing artist's work that links to the topic that students are learning within class at that time.